jhpyle/docassemble/_docs/development.md

-Before thinking about how you wish to provide quality assurance, it may be helpful to read about various approaches to [software development] as a whole (such as the difference between [waterfall] and [Agile] lifecycles) and specifically about different approaches to [software testing].
+Before thinking about how you wish to provide quality assurance, it may be helpful to read about various approaches to [software development] as a whole (such as the difference between [waterfall] and [Agile] lifecycles, and the [DevOps] methodology) and specifically about different approaches to [software testing].
 The approaches that have been used in the past are not necessarily "best practices."
 However, reading about other people's approaches may help you realize that your initial ideas about how to handle quality assurance may not make sense.

 In particular, think about breaking out of the project-oriented, time-limited development paradigm.
 Do what is right for your users,